Criteria for Choosing a Bail Bondsman

 What Fees Do They Charge?

-Most bondsmen charge 10 percent of the value of the bond, which is a typical charge.
+Most bondsmen charge ten percent of the value of the bond, which is a typical charge.
 You might be able to pay this amount in installments.
 However, you will need to pay them a deposit before you or your loved one leaves jail.

 Get a Referral